What You Need to Know About COVID-19

 Wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.
 Avoid touching your eyes, nose and mouth with unwashed hands.
 Try to avoid close contact with people who are sick.
 If you know that someone has COVID-19, keep a distance between yourself and the individual.

 Take steps that protect others.
-Stay home if you're sick, cover your coughs and sneezes with a tissue then throw away.
-Wear a face mask only if you are sick.
+Wear a face mask when you are out in public.
+Stay home if you're sick; cover your coughs and sneezes with a tissue then throw away.
 Be sure to clean and disinfect frequently touched surfaces like tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, sinks, faucets and pens.

 What if I am a higher risk individual?